 Company B of the 115th infantry, 29th Infantry Div.

 Military records show that he was an expert infantryman.

 Pete participated in and survived the Normandy D-Day invasion.
 Sadly, on July 3, 1944, Pete was killed in action around the area of Saint Lo, France.
-The cause of death is listed as a gunshot wound that went through his chest and out his lower back.
-Records state that the personal effects found with Pete when he died were a combat medal, one wallet with snapshots, one fountain pen, one rosary, religious medals, souvenir coins and two Army insignia’s.
+The cause of death is listed as a gunshot wound that went through his chest and out of his lower back.
+Records state that the personal effects found with Pete when he died were a combat medal, one wallet with snapshots, one fountain pen, one rosary, religious medals, souvenir coins, and two Army insignia.